mosip/documentation/docs/deploymentnew/getting-started.md

 * [V2](https://docs.mosip.io/1.2.0/deploymentnew/v2-installer) - A simple sandbox-based implementation with very low resources to help understand the working modules (deprecated).

-* [V3](https://docs.mosip.io/1.2.0/deploymentnew/v3-installation)  - A scalable deployment with a service mesh, HA and other security protection (supported from V1.2.0.1-B1).
+* [V3](https://docs.mosip.io/1.2.0/deploymentnew/v3-installation)  - A scalable deployment with a service mesh, HA and other security protection (supported from v1.2.0.1-B1).

-Apart from these installation models, customers can adopt a model of their choice.
+Apart from these installation models, countries can adopt a model of their choice.
 We recommend using Kubernetes or equivalent container orchestration tools for better management of the microservices.